Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Empirical Application

 \section{Empirical Application}

-We apply the proposed methods to the data from Project STAR (e.g., \citet{krueger_1999, Gerber_et_al_2001, Schanzenbach_2006, Chetty_et_al_2011}).
-In this experimental project, among 1,346 kindergarten students who did not belong to small classes, 672 students were randomly allocated to regular-size classes with a full-time teacher aide and the others were allocated to regular-size classes without the teacher aide.
-Upon their progression to grade 1, the enrolled students were randomly shuffled to regular class-size classes with or without a teacher aide and remained in these allocated classes until the end of grade 3.
+We apply the proposed methods to data from Project STAR \citep[e.g.,][]{krueger_1999, Gerber_et_al_2001, Schanzenbach_2006, Chetty_et_al_2011}.
+In this experimental project, out of 1,346 kindergarten students not belonging to small classes, 672 students were randomly allocated to regular-size classes with a full-time teacher aide, and the others were allocated to regular-size classes without a teacher aide.
+Upon their progression to grade 1, the enrolled students were randomly shuffled into regular class-size classes with or without a teacher aide and remained in the allocated classes until the end of grade 3.